Orlov spectra: bounds and gaps: Spherical Collections

 Since $X_{4g} = X_0[1]$, we deduce that $\op{Hom}_{\Sigma_g}(X_0, X_{4g}[1]) = \op{Hom}_{\Sigma_g}(X_0,X_0)$.
 Thus, the first map in the above sequence is nonzero because the identity cannot lie in the kernel.
 Furthermore, as $\op{Hom}_{\Sigma_g}(X_0,S_1[1])$ is one dimensional, the first map must be a surjection.
 We conclude that the map, $ \op{Hom}_{\Sigma_g}(X_0, X_{4g-1}) \to \op{Hom}_{\Sigma_g}(X_0, X_{4g}) $, is an inclusion.
 As we have already deduced that our map $X_0 \to X_{4g-1}$ is nonzero, it follows that the total map, $X_0 \to X_{4g}$ is nonzero.

 Ultimately, we have produced a nonzero map which factors as $4g$ ghost maps for $G$.
 By Lemma~\ref{ghost lemma} we get $4g \leq \tritime(G)$.

 For the upper bound one notes that,

 The first equality is just a formal relation in the braid group, the second comes from squaring the relation in Corollary~\ref{relation}.
-By Lemma~\ref{HH Curve}, we can apply Proposition~\ref{spherical upper bound}, see also Remark~\ref{rmk:extra HH}, which yields the upper bound, $\tritime(G) \leq 8g+3$. \end{proof}
+By Lemma~\ref{HH Curve}, we can apply Proposition~\ref{spherical upper bound} which yields the upper bound, $\tritime(G) \leq 8g+3$. \end{proof}

 \begin{remark} The beginning of the proof above works in the abstract setting.
 That is, if $S_0, \ldots, S_n$ is an $A_{n+1}$-configuration of spherical objects in $\mathcal T$ such that the $A_n$-configuration, $S_1 \oplus \cdots \oplus S_n$, generates, then $2n-1 \leq \tritime(S_1 \oplus \cdots \oplus S_n)$. \end{remark}